dloez/tag-track/README.md

       if_breaking_description: true
 ```

+## Naming capturing groups
+Tag track uses [naming capturing groups](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Named_capturing_group) to get the required information from tags and commits.
+The naming capturing groups allows the user to define custom patterns (even with different field ordering) and still get the required information.
+These are the naming capturing groups used by Tag track:
+- `tag_pattern`:
+  * `version`: captures the version that should follow the [semantic versioning 2.0 specfification](https://semver.org).
+This group is required.
+- `commit_pattern`: The following groups corresponds to the different fields in specified in the [conventional commit specification](https://www.conventionalcommits.org/en/v1.0.0):
+  * `type`: captures the commit type.
+This group is required.
+  * `scope`: captures the commit scope.
+  * `breaking`: captures the breaking change indicator.
+  * `description`: captures the commit description.
+This group is required.

 ## Project stability and current status
 Currently, Tag track has a high work-in-progress status, thus we are marking releases as pre-releases.
 There will be API changes and non-backward compatibility changes during this phase.
 Here is a list of features and improvements that we want to make before the release of Tag track `1.0.0`:

 - [ ] Custom GitHub actions with improved API to use inside GitHub actions jobs.
 - [ ] More remote sources such as GitLab, Gitea, etc.
 - [x] Custom rules to calculate version bumps based on conventional commit messages.
 - [x] Support multiple tag formats.
-Currently only tags that follow the [semantic versioning 2.0](https://semver.org/) can be parsed.
+Currently only tags that follow the [semantic versioning 2.0](https://semver.org) can be parsed.
+- [x] Support multiple commit formats.
-- [ ] Support conventional commits message scopes and use the scopes to differentiate between different applications with different versions.
+- [ ] Use the commit scope to differentiate between different applications with different versions.
 This is our attempt to support monorepos.
 - [ ] Improved usage of the git history when using remote sources.
-Currently if the argument `--create-tag` is not used with the use of a remote source like GitHub REST API, the git history is still required, which does not have sense.
 - [ ] Improved error handling and user input control.

 After the release of the version `1.0.0` we aim to not introduce any non-backward compatibility changes.